noirscape/noirscape.github.io/_posts/2015-10-20-lands-of-war-chapter-i.md

 "I AM NOT A WEAK POKÉMON, NOW GET OUT OF MY MIND!"

 "Fine.
 Look, I will go.
 But we will continue our conversation tomorrow.
-Happy dreams..."**
+Happy dreams..."</strong>